Evidlo/prelim/main.typ

     ) <api_grid>

 === View Geometries
     A _view geometry_ is a logical collection of lines of sight.
 This library provides a few built-in view geometries for common tomography paradigms shown in @api_conegeom and @api_parallelgeom.
 In these examples, `pos` and `shape` control the detector position and shape.
-Detector orientation is inferred automatically, but this behavior may be overriden.
+Detector orientation is inferred automatically, but this behavior may be overridden.

     #figure(
         grid(columns: 2, align: horizon,